fact-project/fact-tools/src/site/markdown/multistream.md

 ## Using Multistreams

 You often want to analyze many files at once or sequentially without starting a new fact-tools instance for each data .fits file.
-This is where Multistreams come in handy.
+This is where multistreams come in handy.

 ### Using  FileListMultiStreams

-You start a multistream by wrapping your input stream in another multistream.
+You start a multistream by wrapping your input stream  (any kind of stream will do) in another multistream which handles the processing of multiple files.
 Heres an example .xml that can utilize multiple CPU cores by using the `copies` property.

+As always the process needs be assigned to a specific data source.
+Since there are `num_copies` copies of the stream and the process in this case, you need a unique `id` for each of these.
+You can access a specific copy by using the `${copy.id}` property.

         <property name="whitelist" value="some_list.json" />